kriskwiatkowski/pqc/README.md

 ## Testing

-Algorithms are tested against KATs, by the runner implemented in the ``test/katrunner``.
-The runner uses ``katwalk`` crate.
-To run it:
+Algorithms are tested against KATs, by the Rust-based runner implemented in the ``test/katrunner`` (only verification/decpaulation).
+The runner uses ``katwalk`` crate for parsing NIST format.
+To run KAT tests:

 ```
     cd test/katrunner